 Three years later a local developer took the lead.
 He organized a group of investors, which was one of two bidders on the property when the owners decided to sell.
 The other bid was from the Federal government, which wanted to level the hotel and build the new Federal Reserve Bank on the site.

-Glorious stained-glass windows were retrieved and refurbished.
-Decorative carvings on ceilings and gold leaf ornamentation were renovated.
+Glorious stained-glass windows were retrieved from storage and refurbished.
+Decorative carvings on ceilings and gold-leaf ornamentation were carefully restored.
 Layers of paint were removed from walls to reveal mahogany paneling and from exterior columns to uncover pure marble.
 Original wood and marble floors were cleaned and polished.
-Colors and motifs, coated by years of dust and grime, were brought back to their former beauty.
+Colors and motifs were brought back to their former beauty.

 Although many valuable pieces had been auctioned off over the years, many more were stored in the hotel's basement.
-Items such as hand-carved fireplace mantels, ornate ceiling fixtures, wall sconces, ladies' writing tables, and assorted bric-a-brac were resurrected.
-A mail box in which guests dropped their letters and postcards long, long ago -- a receptacle with a heavy brass door embossed with an eagle, rosettes and lettering -- now decorates the registration area.
+Items such as hand-carved fireplace mantels, ornate ceiling fixtures, wall sconces and furnishing were resurrected.
+The hotel’s original mailbox, embossed with an eagle, rosettes and lettering, remains beside the Concierge Desk today.
 Even some of the items sold in the auction were returned - poignant proof of the community's concerned interest.

-On July 2, 1991, The Jefferson was sold to Historic Hotels, Inc., a Richmond based group of investors.
+On July 2, 1991, The Jefferson was sold to the Richmond-based Historic Hotels of Richmond, LLC.
 In January 1992, a multi-million dollar renovation began which included redecoration of all guest rooms and suites, The Rotunda and The Palm Court, enhanced parking and improved amenities.
 Architects for the project are the Washington, D.C. interior architecture and design firm of Copeland Krieger Associates.
 By September of 1993, it was ready to welcome the Southern Governors' Conference and The Fortune 500 Forum, which arrived in November.

-The Jefferson's history would not be complete without mention of the numerous dignitaries, celebrities and notables to visit over the last century.
+The Jefferson's history would not be complete without mention of the numerous dignitaries and celebrities to visit over the last 125 years.